 The dense woods provided some much needed cover on the way up.

 I personally recommend a solid layer of DEET for this hike in the summer!We enjoyed an amazing view from the VERY tall fire tower at the summit.
 So cool to see the top of the lift equipment for Okemo Resort!

-We were exhausted after or efforts on the Headville Trail, and spent the rest of the day relaxing and eating in Ludlow.
-For vacationers with more energy there are a ton of other activities to enjoy.
-The Okemo Bicycle Hill Climb took place the same weekend we were in town, this grueling race is 5.8 miles of vertical climb to the top of Okemo Mountain via Route 103 and Mountain Road.
-Okemo Resort itself offers a variety of summer activities, including mountain biking, zip lining, a climbing wall, a challenge course and more!
+We were exhausted after our efforts on the Headville Trail, and spent the rest of the day relaxing and eating in Ludlow.
+For vacationers with more energy, there are a ton of other activities to enjoy.
+The Okemo Bicycle Hill Climb took place the same weekend we were in town.
+This grueling race is 5.8 miles of vertical climb to the top of Okemo Mountain via Route 103 and Mountain Road.
+Okemo Resort itself offers a variety of summer activities, including mountain biking, zip lining, a climbing wall, a challenge course, and more!

-And with that our Green Mountain State adventure was over.
-As we drove back across the border into upstate New York we reflected on the fantastic time we’d had on Okemo Mountain, no snow necessary!
+And with that, our Green Mountain State adventure was over.
+As we drove back across the border into upstate New York, we reflected on the fantastic time we had on Okemo Mountain, no snow necessary!
 Ski towns really have a special quality about them.
 A laid back sense of adventure and love for the outdoors permeates the air, and doesn’t dissipate when the snow melts.
-Next time you’re looking for a weekend getaway give an off season ski town a try, you won’t regret it!
+Next time you’re looking for a weekend getaway, give an off season ski town a try, you won’t regret it!